ManifoldScholar/manifold-docusaurus/docs/backend/texts.md

 const defaultImageFormats = "GIF, JPEG, JPG, PNG";

 :::info Managing Texts
-To edit a text, locate its parent project in the backend, select the "texts" editing pane from the sidebar.
+To edit a Text, locate its parent project in the backend, select the “Texts” editing pane from the sidebar.
 Texts can be edited by any user who can edit the parent project.
 :::

 ## What is a Text?

 Texts refer to content that is displayed in the Manifold Reader and can be revealed in various ways in a Project’s [Layout](../backend/projects.md#project-layout).
-Each text belongs to a specific project and projects can contain many texts.
+Each Text belongs to a specific project and projects can contain many Texts.

 Texts can contain one or more sections (i.e., chapters, articles, etc.) that generally correspond to discrete source files.
-In Manifold, we call these "Text Sections."
+In Manifold, we call these “Text Sections.”
 In an EPUB, each XHTML file represents a Text section.
 As a whole, when ingested into Manifold, they are a single Text.

 Within the Manifold Reader, Texts serve as a base, onto which Resource annotations and reader engagements can be layered.